-Description The property is a two storey detached chalet style house.
-Accommodation Ground Floor: Entrance Vestibule, Hallway, Lounge, Dining Room, Kitchen, Sitting Room, Two Bedrooms and Bathroom.
-First Floor: Upper Hall, Three Further Bedrooms and Shower Room.
-Gross Internal Floor Area (m2) 195 Neighbourhood and Location The property forms part of an established residential area in the city of Dunblane.
+Description The property comprises a semi-detached bungalow.
+Accommodation Ground Floor: Entrance vestibule, Lounge, Inner Hallway, Bedroom, Kitchen and Shower Room.
+Gross Internal Floor Area (m2) Approximately 43m 2 .
+Neighbourhood and Location The property forms part of an established residential area within Dunblane.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age Approximately 45 years old.
-Weather It was sunny and dry, following generally mixed weather conditions.
+Age Approximately 40-45 years old.
+Weather It was sunny and dry, following generally similar conditions.
 Chimney Stacks There are no chimney stacks.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and clad with concrete tiles.
-There are a number of access points to the eaves void areas and a further hatch in the upper hall ceiling to the apex roof void.
-Limited insulation is present between the main ceiling joists and the eaves areas are generally floored.
-There are elements of insulation behind the eaves partitioning and also throughout the Apex area.
+Access to the roof space is available via a hatch in inner hallway.
+Insulation materials have been laid to varying thickness, between and over some ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are of PVC materials Main Walls Visually inspected with the aid of binoculars where appropriate.
+Gutters and downpipes are of PVC materials.
+Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main external walls are of traditional cavity construction, principally rendered externally with synthetic stone block work and timber clad features.
+The walls are of timber framed construction with a brick outer leaf, externally rendered and partly clad in facing brick.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are principally of UPVC double glazed design with a couple of velux style roof windows also present at the upper floor, whilst the front and rear access doors are of a UPVC double glazed design.
-The soffits and fascias are formed in UPVC and there are also areas of timber panelling.
+The windows are of a double glazed UPVC type whilst the front and rear access doors are of a UPVC double glazed design.
+The soffits and fascias are formed in UPVC.
 External Decorations Visually inspected.
+PVC materials should minimise the deed for external decoration work.
+Conservatories and Porches There are no conservatories or porches.
+Communal Areas There are no communal areas.